reingart/pyfpdf/docs/reference/Text.md

-## Text ##
+## text ##

 ```python
 fpdf.text(x: float, y: float, txt: str)
 ```
 ### Description ###

 Prints a character string.
 The origin is on the left of the first character, on the baseline.
-This method allows to place a string precisely on the page, but it is usually easier to use [Cell](Cell.md), [MultiCell](MultiCell.md) or [Write](Write.md) which are the standard methods to print text.
+This method allows to place a string precisely on the page, but it is usually easier to use [cell](Cell.md), [multi_cell](MultiCell.md) or [write](Write.md) which are the standard methods to print text.

 ### Parameters ###